 9 Fool proof Food Allergen Management tips

-As EHOs and food safety consultants we regularly come across food businesses who have inadequate or incorrect food allergen information.
-This can cause serious problems including putting customers at risk, poor FHRS ratings, fines and worse.
+As EHOs and food safety consultants we regularly come across food businesses who have inadequate or incorrect food allergen information, and don’t have procedures in place to prevent cross contact of allergens This can cause serious problems including putting customers at risk, poor FHRS ratings, fines and worse.

-The most common reason food business owners give for not sorting out their food allergen controls is that they haven’t got enough time to do it and this is the most worrying part, because:
+The most common reason food business owners give for not priotitising their food allergen controls is that they haven’t got enough time to do it and this is the most worrying part, because:

 Putting in place food allergen management procedures is not something you do when you have a bit of spare time!
 It’s a fail safe system that has to be in place every time you open the door to customers and getting it wrong is not an option.

-1. Inform customers of food allergens by displaying a sign on the wall, counter or menu as this is a legal requirement.
+1. Inform customers of your food allergen information by displaying a sign on the wall, counter or menu as this is a legal requirement.
 Make sure it is in an obvious place and is easy to read.

 2. Use approved suppliers and check food labels on delivery.
 Reject substitutions and changes to products ordered if the allergen information is not provided.

-3. Identify the 14 food allergens in ALL menu items and keep it up to date.
+3. Write down the 14 food allergens in ALL menu items and keep it up to date.
 Go through each menu item and record the allergens on an allergen matrix ( download the chart for free from https://www.food.gov.uk/sites/default/files/media/document/allergen-chart.docx)

-Include ‘may contain’ allergens identified on ingredients from manufacturers from cross contamination during their production.
+Include ‘May Contain’ allergens identified on ingredients lists from manufacturers from genuine cross contact during their production.
 Label them on the matrix as ‘MC’.
-It depends on an individual customers sensitivity and how severe their allergy is to whether they will be able to eat food which has a ‘may contain’ allergen in it.
+It can depend on an individual customers sensitivity and how severe their allergy is to whether they will be able to eat food which has a ‘may contain’ allergen in it.

 4. When displaying loose food such as cakes, pastries, sandwiches etc. put signs displaying the allergens in each product next to the item.
-Separate them in the display to avoid cross contamination.
+Separate them in the display to avoid cross contact happening.

-5. Write down how cross contamination of food allergens is managed and the controls in place as part of the food safety management system.
+5. Write down the controls you have in place to prevent cross contact of allergens in storage, preparation and service in your food safety management system or HACCP plan.
 If using SFBB complete the food hypersensitivities section.
 Keep documentation up to date.

-6. Make sure staff know how to prepare and serve a meal for a customer with a food allergy safely.
+6. Make sure staff know how to prepare and serve a meal for a customer with a food allergy safely to prevent cross contact of allergens.
 This could include washing hands, wearing disposable gloves and aprons, using clean and separate equipment etc. Use signage in the kitchen as a reminder.

 7. Store food allergens safely in labelled, lidded containers to avoid cross contamination.